Esosek/chirpy/docs/api/users.md

 # Users

-Serves for creating and updating users.
+Resource that serves for creating and updating users.
 For a user to be able to [login](./authentication.md) and post [chirps](./chirps.md) they need to be created first.

 ## Public Endpoint